muhammadnoman11/Paypal-Sdk-Test/README.md

 # Requirements
-PayPal Sandbox clientID and secretID.
-Android Networking Library for API calls.
-(Optionl you can use retrofit or volley)
+PayPal Sandbox clientID and secretID. and Android Networking Library for API calls.
+(Optional you can use retrofit or volley)